The Virginia21 staff is made up of dedicated young people committed to helping millennials influence politics

 Jared is passionate about civic engagement and the importance of higher education.
 He earned a degree in Government from the College of William and Mary, and is an avid sports fan and political junkie.
 He lives in Henrico with his wife, Alicia, his daughter, Walker, and their spoiled dog, Delaney.

-Tim Cywinski, Communications Director
+Tim Cywinski, Director of Engagement

 Kate Slayton (KK), Development Director